Trey Causey: Data Scientist Interview

 At Dataquest, we strive to help our users get a better sense of how data science works in industry as part of the data science educational process.
 We’ve started a series where we interview experienced data scientists.
 We highlight their stories, advice they have for budding data scientists, and the kinds of problems they’ve worked on.
 The first post in this series is our interview with Trey Causey.

 Trey Causey is a data scientist who has worked in fields ranging from ECommerce to Sports.
 After a brief stint in academia, he switched to industry by working as a data scientist at Zulily, an ECommerce startup in Seattle.
-He then had stints working on the data science teams at Facebook and Dato, a maker of tools for data scientists.
+He then had stints working on the data science teams at Facebook and Turi, a maker of tools for data scientists.
 In his ample free time, he blogs about data science on his personal website and has turned his hobby of football analytics into a consulting position for an NFL team.

 What is your definition of data science?